Puerto Rico: Tourism

-Tourism in Puerto Rico is also an important part of the economy.
 In 2017, Hurricane Maria caused severe damage to the island and its infrastructure, disrupting tourism for many months.
 The damage was estimated at $100 billion.
 An April 2019 report indicated that by that time, only a few hotels were still closed, that life for tourists in and around the capital had, for the most part, returned to normal.
 By October 2019, nearly all of the popular amenities for tourists, in the major destinations such as San Juan, Ponce and Arecibo, were in operation on the island and tourism was rebounding.
-This was important for the economy, since tourism provides up to 10% of Puerto Rico's GDP, according to Discover Puerto Rico.
+This was important for the economy, since tourism provides up to 10% of GDP, according to Discover Puerto Rico.

-A tourism campaign was launched by Discover Puerto Rico in 2018 intended to highlight the island's culture and history, branding it distinct, and different from other Caribbean destinations.
-In 2019, Discover Puerto Rico planned to continue that campaign.
+A tourism campaign was launched by Discover Puerto Rico in 2018 intended to highlight the culture and history, branding it distinct and different from other Caribbean destinations.

+Pharmaceutical manufacturing

+The pharmaceutical sector is a significant driver of the Puerto Rican economy.
+Puerto Rico boasts the second largest pharmaceutical manufacturing output in the United States, second to Indiana.